bertiespell/Signals/README.md

 -   Make the app mobile friends, I've kind of ignored this for now
 -   Use React Leaflet instead of all the custom stuff I added https://react-leaflet.js.org/docs/example-draggable-marker/
 -   Add way more data validation (both BE and FE)
+-   See who's attending events and add profile view
+-   Add better page about how DAO works and how to get involved
+-   Create better incentive mechanisms (getting others to sign up, etc)
+-   Show number of likes
+-   Fix bug with likes: update state when a signal gets enough downvotes that it's deleted

 Extension Ideas